Raising the bar on higher education

 Fittingly, the initiative to increase the impact of higher education within Mesa required a bit of homework — in the form of a study commissioned in 2010 to look at the market and region, and to identify gaps.
 From more than 1,000 letters sent to schools around the country, twelve qualifiers met in person with city leaders, and four finalists committed over the course of this year: Benedictine University, Westminster College, Wilkes University, and Albright College.

-Westminster and Wilkes will reside in the downtown Mesa Center for Higher Education, in the former City Court building at 245 W. Second St., while Benedictine will occupy a separate facility, the former social-services building at 225 E. Main St. July 2013 is the projected date for completion of construction.
-Albright will start its courses in the Fiesta District.
+Westminster and Wilkes currently reside in the downtown Mesa Center for Higher Education, in the former City Court building at 245 W. Second St., while Benedictine occupies a separate facility, the former social-services building at 225 E. Main St. Albright College offers its courses a few miles away in Mesa’s vibrant Fiesta District.

 “We’ve proven that we can set a good example to follow, using innovative approaches and aggressive economic development strategies that others would want to emulate.”